 Here are 5 Ways You Can Help Advocate For Change In Massachusetts:

 1. Join Us, People = Power.
 More voices help this cause.
 Learn More Here

 2. Get Emails To Stay Informed About Progress.
 Sign up for email updates here.

 3. Contact The DCR and tell them you support adding more universally accessible unpaved trails -

 Email: email@example.com Phone: (617) 626-1250

-4. Contact Your State Rep and Senator and tell them you want more universally accessible, all persons trails in Massachusetts.
+4. Contact Your State Rep and Senator ask them to support S.446 (Senate) and H.769 (House).
+Tell them you want more universally accessible, all-persons trails in Massachusetts.
 If you don't know who you elected officials are you can find out here- Find My Legislator

 5. Sign The Petition- Sign the petition urging the DCR and our legislators to increase access to nature for everyone!